oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 #### Without UI Scheme
 1. Integrate API Create Payment Routing transactions to your system.
 [Create Payment Routing - API Docs](https://api-docs.oyindonesia.com/#https-request-create-and-update-payment-routing)
 1. Hit OY!’s API Create Payment Routing transaction
-   1. Insert parameter “need\_frontend” with “TRUE”
+   1. Insert parameter “need\_frontend” with "FALSE"
    1. Choose one payment method to accept the payment.
 You can choose between BANK\_TRANSFER, EWALLET, QRIS, or CARDS.
    1. Insert the chosen payment method into the “list\_enable\_payment\_method” parameter.
 Note: Ensure that you only input one payment method since you use the Without UI scheme, otherwise you will get an error message
    1. Choose one bank/payment provider (SOF) based on the payment method.